Things you should do before painting a room

 If you want to use less paint to cover your walls, you should use a primer.
 The Primer is a base that will seal the walls and make it easier for the paint to stick.
 Using a primer also prevents the holes and cracks you’ve filled from showing through the paint once the job is done.

-Are you looking for a Vancouver interior painter?
+Are you looking for a Coquitlam interior painter?